kiranraoboinapally/java-web-dev-practice/ques.md

 11. **Array Operation: Sum and Divide**
     -  Create an array `b[]` where each element is the quotient of the sum of all elements in `a[]` excluding `a[i]`, divided by `a[i]` - `arrayOperation.java`

+Arrays

+1.Sorting elements in an array without using predefined sortAsc.java sortDesc.java

+2.Largest Element in a sorted array and second largest elment in an array which is having repeated values of first largest(eg.,after sorting a[]={10,20,30,40,50,50} then op 50 largest second largest should print 40) largeAscElement.java largeDescElement.java

+3.first store negative elemnts and next positive elements order doesnt matter(eg.,a[]={8,-2,3,-1,0,9} then output {-2,-1,8,3,0,9} ) negPos.java

+4.if a[]={10,20,30,40,50,60,70,80,90} is of odd or even length then b[] even postitons of a[] should have to print {10,30,50,70,90}
+and c[] odd positions should print {20,40,60,80}
+arr12.java

+5.prime numbers in an array print those primeArray.java

+6.Take two arrays as input check whether the elements are same or not? order doesnt matter if both arrays same length then check it if not then print not equal (eg.,a[]={10,30,50,70} b[]={10,50,70,30} then op equal) with predefined equalArray1.java without predefined(userdefined) equalArray2.java

 ---